What's the meaning of omnichannel today? Definitions and examples of good and bad omnichannel strategy

 Do something on your website that isn’t possible in third-party channels.
 Everyone has a blog, product pages, demo videos, etc. What can you provide that singles you out for consideration?

 There’s a section on The Boring Company’s website titled "Flamethrower."
 Last year, Elon Musk’s company sold 20,000 "Not-A-Flamethrowers" at $500 a pop in 100 hours, raking in about $10 million (yes, these shoot fire).
 Mind you, The Boring Company is supposed to be making tunnels for autonomous vehicles.
 They’re B2B and biz-to-government company.

 Cut off channels where you feel like you’re doing a mediocre job.
 "Being everywhere your customers are" can backfire because you’ll never keep up and there will always be a newer, cooler place.
 Channels are supposed to be business tools, not nightclubs.

 For example, some companies look like they hate blogging.
 They add entries inconsistently and it feels like the writer drew the short straw then wrote one draft and didn’t edit it.
 Why bother?
 Just because blogs are common channels that work for some companies, it might not work for your brand.
 Be "Omni" in another channel where your team feels motivated.

 We went from funhouses to Trader Joe’s to Elon Musk’s flamethrowers.
 No, I wasn’t trying to win a bet with my team.
-B2B marketing is little too bottled up these days.
+B2B marketing is a little too bottled up these days.
 It’s affecting how we think of our brands and represent them to the public.
 Let’s rethink omnichannel and come back with a bit of spirit and fire.